fhs/ZipFile.jl/doc/index.rst

 --------------
 .. function::  close(r::Reader)

-Close the underlying IO instance.
+Close the underlying IO instance if it was opened by Reader.
+User is still responsible for closing the IO instance if it was passed to Reader.

 .. function::  close(w::Writer)

-Flush output and close the underlying IO instance.
+Finish writing the ZIP file and close the underlying IO instance if it was opened by Writer.
+User is still responsible for closing the IO instance if it was passed to Writer.

 .. function::  close(f::WritableFile)